1994 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1994-S DCAM Dime Value

-The Deep Cameo designation represents the highest level of contrast achievable on proof coins, requiring heavily frosted devices that appear brilliant white against deeply mirrored, almost black fields on both the obverse and reverse sides.
+These coins were made using specially polished dies and hand-selected planchets, giving them a mirror-like background field.
+The Deep Cameo (DCAM) designation—the highest contrast level on proof coins—requires heavily frosted devices that appear brilliant white against deeply mirrored, near-black fields on both sides.

 1994-S DCAM Dime Price/Grade Chart